 Buying a home is a big decision, but it doesn’t have to be a scary one.
 If you arm yourself with knowledge and a qualified team of support professionals, you’ll be well equipped to make the right choices for your family and financial future.

 DON’T FALL FOR THESE COMMON HOME BUYER MYTHS

 Myth #1: You need a 20% down payment.

 Plenty of buyers are purchasing homes with down payments that are much less than 20% of the total cost of the property.
-Today, you can buy a home with ...
+Today, you can buy a home with as little as ...

 Monday, January 7, 2019 / by Nancy Braun